What credit score do you need for a construction loan?

 Important: Co-borrowers share full responsibility for the loan.
 Ensure both parties understand the commitment.

-Steps to Improve Your Credit Score Before Applying
+What Are the Steps to Improve Your Credit Score Before Applying?

 If you have time before starting your construction project, improving your credit score can yield substantial benefits.